transitorykris/go-keywords/README.md

 # Keywords

-A little package for matching up keywords and IDs found in strings of text.
+This package came out of a need to multiple keywords for multiple users interested in the same lines of text.
+I'm using int64s as IDs since it's convenient for my use case.

 ## Example usage